cnpem/CellViability/cell_viability_analysis/README.md

 ## Analysis

 The images were processed using open-source tools, such as CellProfiler, for image processing analysis, and then data mined in Python for quantitative analysis.
-The custom CellProfiler pipeline included pre-processing, segmentation of nuclei, and calculation of metrics (number of parasites per cell and number of infected cells).
+The custom CellProfiler pipeline included pre-processing, segmentation of nuclei, and calculation of metrics (number of cells).

 To run the pipeline, follow the instructions below: